 Use “phrases of courtesy.”
 According to Renée Evenson, author of Powerful Phrases for Effective Customer Service, “Customers appreciate being treated courteously, so when you interject words and phrases of courtesy appropriately throughout your conversations, you show your customers how you respect them.”

 Evenson provides a handy list of phrases of courtesy that you can refer to.
-Check out the phrases below and make it a point to incorporate them into your customer service vocabulary:
+Check them out below and make it a point to incorporate them into your customer service vocabulary:

 - “I apologize.
-I didn’t hear/understand what you said,” or “I’m sorry, I need to pass by.”
+I didn’t hear/understand what you said.”

 - “Will you?” rather than “You will.”